Skip to main content Accessibility

 • Officer Status – covered by Political Regulations in this Byelaw 3.1.

-• Employee Status (if an Employee) – covered by the officer disciplinary procedure in Byelaw 3.3.
+• Employee Status (if an Employee) – covered by the Union’s employee handbook policies and employment contract.

-7. The Officers do not have set portfolios.
+5. The Student Officers do not have set portfolios.

-8. The distribution of duties and functions between the Officers shall be agreed jointly by the Officers, with any disputes to be resolved by the Board, whose decision shall be final.
+6. The distribution of duties and functions between the Student Officers shall be agreed jointly by the Student Officers, with any disputes to be resolved by the Board, whose decision shall be final.

 • Campaigning on issues affecting students.